CMV Astor accidents and incidents

 Eventually, the ship left port at reduced speed and continued towards Hobart Tasmania.
 The accident occurred on day 3 of the 7-day Australia to Tasmania cruise (itinerary Feb 11-18) roundtrip from homeport Adelaide (South Australia) to Hobart (overnight) and Burnie.

 Note: Actually, this type of marine accidents is called “allision” (striking a fixed object) as opposed to “collision” (striking another vessel).

 On November 28, 2008, an attempted Somali pirate attack in Gulf of Oman (Arabian Sea) was prevented by the German frigate ship Mecklenburg-Vorpommern (Brandenburg class F123 type navy vessel).

 |21 May 2007||Other Incidents|

 On May 21, 2007, most of the ship's passengers remained stranded ashore.
-Due to bad weather (heavy rain and wind), embarkation in call port Stornoway (Isle of Lewis, Scotland) was cancelled.
-All previously disembarked passengers remained in port overnight, accommodated in hotels, private homes and B&Bs.
+Due to bad weather (heavy rain and wind), embarkation in call port Stornoway (Isle of Lewis, Scotland) was canceled.
+All previously disembarked passengers remained in port overnight, accommodated in hotels, private homes, and B&Bs.

 The ship left Stornoway and collected its passengers the next day (May 22) in call port Invergordon Scotland.